 Despite the change in format and date, enthusiasm remains strong for the event, with donations coming in thick and fast, driven by social media buzz.

 In collaboration with the Movember Foundation, the annual event has arguably shaped the discourse around men’s mental health and shed light on prostate cancer in particular.
-Barriers and taboo have been replaced with more open conversation, and that’s rarely a bad thing.
+Barriers and taboos have been replaced with more open conversation, and that’s rarely a bad thing.